 The restaurant is small so we do recommend booking in advance.

 Please let us know when booking if you have any special dietary requirements – our menu is predominantly seafood and meat but with prior notice we can cater for coeliac, dairy free, nut allergies and vegetarian diets.
+We do not offer vegan dishes.

 We don’t have a separate children’s menu but can offer smaller, simpler portions of most dishes.